Albert-Z-Guo/Natural-Language-Processing/Recipe Transformer/README.md

 ### Recipe Transformer

 Tasks include:
-1. Accept the URL of a recipe from AllRecipes.com, and programmatically fetch the page.
+1. Accept the URL of a recipe from AllRecipes.com, and fetch the page.
 2. Parse the page into the recipe data representation:
    - Ingredients
      - Ingredient name